 HRC Recognizes One Year Since Passage of Hate Crimes Prevention Act

-October 28, 2010 by Carolyn Simon, Associate Director of Digital Media
+October 28, 2010 by Carolyn Simon, Deputy Director of Digital Media

 One year ago today, President Obama signed into law the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act (HCPA).
 The act, the first federal law to provide protections on the basis of sexual orientation and gender identity, was passed after tireless advocacy from a broad coalition of organizations and most importantly, the selfless efforts of Judy and Dennis Shepard.
 HCPA was not able to address the tragic death of college student Matthew Shepard, but while honoring his memory, recourse is given to the families who have been touched by hate crimes.